mdevilliers/lambda-deployer/readme.md

 Aim
 ---

-Automate the deployment of lambda functions easily from either a developers machine or CI system.
+Automate the deployment of lambda functions from either a developers machine or CI system.

 Goals
 -----

 - Manage permissions and secrets :
   - AWS permissions are managed centrally with a minimum set exposed
   - Sensitive configuration information e.g. database connection credentials are not exposed to either a CI system, developer machine or (shock horror) Github!
 - Easy to integrate CI or the developer workflow
 - Integrate cleanly with existing AWS environments
+- Ability to upload and deploy functions to multiple AWS regions
 - Ability to automatically delete unused functions

 Usage